SmolakK/FARMWISE-API/evaluation/README.md

   `RANDOM_SEED = 42`.

-The Met Éireann adapter caches each downloaded annual grid file, and all durations lie within one year.
+The Met Éireann adapter caches each downloaded annual grid file, and all durations read the same two files (output day D comes from grid column D - 1, so 2018-01-01 is read from the 2017 grid).
 After the warm-ups, measured runs therefore read cached input: they describe FARMWISE's processing in a warm process, not end-to-end latency including the upstream download.
 Live upstream behaviour is part of the coverage and cross-source experiments.